About Miracles in Motion

 Core Values:

 • Compassion.
-We provide safe and ethical services for our students and horses.
-We are compassionate partners in our students’ journey.
+We provide safe and ethical services for our participants and horses.
+We are compassionate partners in our participants’ journey.

 • Inclusion.
-We accept the dignity of our students regardless of their background and respective needs.
+We accept the dignity of our participants regardless of their background and respective needs.
 We value each of them.

 • Respect.
-We respect the individual needs of our students to empower their personal goals.
+We respect the participants' needs and empower them to reach their personal goals.

 • Achievement.
-We help students achieve their full potential and increase confidence, skills, and a sense of pride.
+We encourage participants to achieve their full potential and increase confidence, skills, and a sense of pride.

 meet